phingofficial/phing/README.md

 Installation
 ------------

-  1. **PEAR**

-  The preferred method to install Phing is through PEAR and the Phing PEAR channel.
-You can install Phing by adding the pear.phing.info channel to your PEAR environment and then installing Phing using the *phing* channel alias and *phing* package name:

-         $ pear channel-discover pear.phing.info
-         $ pear install [--alldeps] phing/phing

-  2. **Composer**
+  1. **Composer**

-  Install Phing by adding a dependency to [phing/phing](https://packagist.org/packages/phing/phing) to the require-dev or require section of your project's composer.json configuration file, and running 'composer install':
+  This is the preferred method to install Phing.
+Add a dependency to [phing/phing](https://packagist.org/packages/phing/phing) to the require-dev or require section of your project's composer.json configuration file, and running 'composer install':

          {
              "require-dev": {
-                 "phing/phing": "2.*"
+                 "phing/phing": "3.*"
              }
          }

-  3. **Phar**
+  2. **Phar**

   Download the [Phar archive](http://www.phing.info/get/phing-latest.phar).
   The archive can then be executed by running:

          $ php phing-latest.phar

+  3. **PEAR**

+  You can install Phing by adding the pear.phing.info channel to your PEAR environment and then installing Phing using the *phing* channel alias and *phing* package name:

+         $ pear channel-discover pear.phing.info
+         $ pear install [--alldeps] phing/phing

 Running the (unit) tests
 ------------------------